clhenrick/clhenrick.io/content/blog/_draft-why-prototype.md

 Some benefits of UX prototyping have already been covered in this post but I feel that it's worth mentioning them their own section for easy reference.

-- Saving engineering (writing production code) time by bringing clarity and certainty prior to building the feature.
+- Saving engineering time by bringing clarity and certainty prior to building the feature in the production code.

-- Avoiding having to redo prod code work later
+- Avoiding having to redo production code work later after determining a feature needs to be reworked because of a less than desirable user experience.

-- Risk mitigation by identifying if something isn't working before shipping it.
+- Risk mitigation by identifying if something is or isn't working before shipping it.

-- Aligning interested parties on what is being built to reduce ambiguity.
+- Aligning interested parties on what is being built to reduce ambiguity and get buy in.

-- Addressing the rift between design and engineering: for example, prototyping can be an effect means to advocate for user experience to engineering and help designers better understand technical constraints.
+- Addressing the rift between design and engineering.
+For example, prototyping can be an effective means to advocate for user experience to engineering and/or better convey technical constraints to designers.

-- Utilizing both of one's design and dev skills: too often we are siloed into a strict role (developer or designer) and don't get to flex our other skills.
-UX prototyping is an opportunity to do that.
+- Utilizing both of one's design and development skills.
+Too often we are siloed into a strict role (developer or designer) and don't get to flex our complimentary skills.
+UX prototyping is an opportunity to do just that.

-- Allows for iterating quickly without being slowed down by code reviews, tests, type checking, code linting, etc. This can often feel like a breath of fresh air when you are primarily working in production codebases.
+- Allows for iterating quickly without being slowed down by code reviews, writing tests, type safety, code linting, etc. This can often feel like a breath of fresh air when you are primarily working in production codebases that have established patterns and processes for integrating new code.
 Aside: while code quality isn't a primary focus of prototyping, it doesn't mean you can't or shouldn't have good code quality when prototyping, especially if the prototype becomes more elaborate and complex.

-- helpful to identify a clear set of pain points that prototyping is meant to address

 - difference between prototyping to figure out a technical issue vs a UX one
 - "build the thing right" vs "build the right thing"

+## My personal experience with prototyping

 - experience as a UXE at Google
   - collaborating with designers, product managers, and researchers
   - role was unique: full time prototyping!